LazyRacc00n/NetworkAnalysis_1Assignment/README.md

 # Network Analysis: Assignment 1

 ## Information about the dataset
-This dataset consists of 'circles' (or 'friends lists') from Facebook.
-Facebook data was collected from survey participants.
+This dataset consists of 'circles' (or 'friends lists') from Facebook collected from survey participants.
 The dataset includes node features (profiles), circles, and ego networks.
 It's been downloaded from [here](https://snap.stanford.edu/data/ego-Facebook.html).

 ## Analysis